 Cocobolo Rings V2

-The first and possibly best thing I did for productivity is clamp a stop block on the miter saw so I could easily reproduce similar width rings without measuring.
+The first and possibly the best thing I did for productivity is clamping a stop block on the miter saw so I could easily reproduce similar width rings without measuring.
 This was extra important this time as I made four rings instead of two, and I broke one blank while drilling.

-Another thing I did was purchase some name brand Norton sandpaper, the cheap stuff simply doesn’t hold up, especially when using it for turning.
+Another thing I did was purchase some name-brand Norton sandpaper, the cheap stuff simply doesn’t hold up, especially when using it for turning.
 Better sandpaper resulted in much less paper used and far less time sanding.

 I made the rings probably twice as thick, as the first two ended up breaking during normal use.
 To avoid the appearance of a thick wood ring, I rounded the edges significantly on these.
 Much more round on the outside edge than the inside, of course.
 This gave the appearance of a thin ring, but the strength of a thick one.